 Please click or scroll down for:

-CHAMPS and Northwest Regional Primary Care Association (NWRPCA) welcomed attendees, exhibitors, and presenters from across the nation at this past year’s Annual Primary Care Conference held October 15-18, 2016 in Denver, CO.
-Participants enjoyed formal and informal networking and educational opportunities with the Western Clinicians Network (WCN) as well as clinicians, board members, and administrative staff from health centers, Primary Care Associations, governmental offices, and related organizations in Regions VIII (Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming), IX (Arizona, California, Hawaii, Nevada, and the Pacific Islands), X (Alaska, Idaho, Oregon, and Washington), and across the country.
+The Northwest Regional Primary Care Association (NWRPCA) and CHAMPS welcomed over 350 members, exhibitors, partners, and presenters from across Region 18 (Regions VIII and X) and the nation at the Annual Primary Care Conference held October 21-24, 2023 at the Grand Hyatt Seattle in Seattle, WA.
+Participants enjoyed formal and informal networking and educational sessions with clinicians, board members, and administrative staff from health centers, Primary Care Associations, governmental offices, and related organizations in Region VIII (Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming) and Region X (Alaska, Idaho, Oregon, and Washington), and across the country.

 Educational & Networking Sessions